How Can You Pay for College on Your Own?

 There are many avenues available to help you pay for your studies without support from a parent or relative.
 However, success as a student also means making smart financial decisions and having a fast, transparent banking solution that you can trust.

-N26 is the ideal bank account for students, with free ATM withdrawals at over 50,000 locations, instant transfers via Moneybeam, no foreign transaction fees, and a useful statistics feature that tracks where your money goes.
+N26 is perfect for students, with free ATM withdrawals at over 50,000 locations, instant transfers via Moneybeam, and no foreign transaction fees when you use your card overseas.
 Sign up for an account in 5 minutes to discover banking the world loves.

 The N26 account is offered by Axos Bank®, Member FDIC.
 N26 Inc. is a service provider of Axos Bank.
 All deposit accounts of the same ownership and/or vesting held at Axos Bank are combined and insured under the same FDIC Certificate 35546.
 All deposit accounts through Axos Bank brands are not separately insured by the FDIC from other deposit accounts held with the same ownership and/or vesting at Axos Bank.
 The N26 Visa® Debit Card is issued by Axos Bank pursuant to a license by Visa U.S.A.
 Inc. The N26 Visa Debit Card may be used everywhere Visa debit cards are accepted.